 sdrop - block the packet but do not log it.

 SNORT allows the logging and alerting of events.
 The served user instance for such information might be basically a policy server/controller/manager in the network control or/and management plane (see also clause 6.3).
 These SNORT events would be part of performance management and alarm/security management in case of management plane usage.
-In case of of control plane, then there are relations to H.248 statistics and H.248 event reporting (see clause 8).
+In case of control plane, then there are relations to H.248 statistics and H.248 event reporting (see clause 8).
 Any detailed mapping between SNORT and H.248 is out of scope of this Recommendation (e.g., part of a H.248 profile specification; see also Appendix V.2).

 IV.7.5 Rule conditions: principal inspection process